skbiswas1975/Constructor-Word-Guess/README.md

-Constructor-Word-Guess
-Game Information: This is a node.js based application with interactive prompts on the command-line.
-Test your knowledge of the 54 African Countries.
+Constructor-Word-Guess Game Information: This is a node.js based application with interactive prompts on the command-line.
+Test your knowledge of the 54 Asian Countries.
 Good luck and enjoy the game!
 The game requires inquirer or prompt npm packages.
 Letter.js: Contains a constructor, Letter.
 This constructor displays a blank placeholder depending on whether or not the user has guessed the letter.

 Word.js: Contains a constructor, Word that depends on the Letter constructor.
 This is used to create an object representing the current word the user is attempting to guess.